General Education Assessment

 GE Faculty Learning Community: 2017-2018

 The GE assessment effort is focused on GE Learning Goal 4 in 2017-2018.
 Using the same collaborative Faculty Learning Community approach as the previous year, this assessment effort engaged a small group of full-time and part-time faculty who taught a representative range of upper-level GE courses that have a focus on Teamwork.
 A Teamwork rubric was developed by the faculty to evaluate their students’ ability to work as part of a team, and used by the students as an indirect self-assessment tool.
 A summary of this assessment effort is disseminated to campus constituents (17-18 GE Teamwork Assessment Summary ).
-Details of the rubric and analysis results are available upon request.
+Details of the analysis results are available upon request.

 GE Faculty Learning Community: 2016-2017

 The GE assessment effort focused on GE Learning Goal 2 in 2016-2017.
 Improved upon previous assessment approaches, this assessment effort brought together a community of faculty, who teach relevant GE courses, to align their assignments, scoring rubrics and assessment practices.
 This “GE Faculty Learning Community” also served as the central voice to disseminate GE assessment findings and generate curricular and pedagogical recommendations on campus.
 The Office of Assessment and Educational Effectiveness and the Office of Undergraduate Studies and General Education facilitated and coordinated this effort.
 A Critical Thinking rubric was developed and applied by the faculty, details of which have been presented at the WSCUC ARC 2018 conference .
 The GE Faculty Learning Community was also featured by NILOA in July 2018 (Faculty Engagement and Community Building through GE Assessment ).